Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 Best time to visit: March to June for sunshine and boating; October to February for snow lovers

-Every time I reach Nainital, my heart does a little happy dance.
+Every time you reach Nainital, your heart does a little happy dance.
 The sight of that sparkling lake surrounded by colorful houses on steep slopes feels straight out of a postcard.
-And when the evening lights reflect on the water — oh, it’s pure magic!
+And when the evening lights reflect on the water — it’s pure magic!

 The drive from Meerut to Nainital is quite scenic, especially after Haldwani.
 The road starts twisting gently and pine trees appear like old friends waving you uphill.
 By the time you roll into town, the cool mountain air feels like a reward after the long ride.